Karanaiinfox/llm-rag-chatbot-with-langchain/README.md

 **Step 1**: Push Your Docker Image to GitHub Container Registry (you can also use **Amazon Elastic Container Registry (ECR)**):
 - docker build -t ghcr.io/<your-username>/<your-repo-name>:latest . : To make sure that the Dockerfile is correctly set up to run the streamlit Q&A model.
 - echo $CR_PAT | docker login ghcr.io -u <your-username> --password-stdin : Log in to GitHub Container Registry ($CR_PAT is your GitHub Personal Access Token, which should have write:packages, read:packages, and delete:packages scope.)
-- docker push ghcr.io/<your-username>/<your-repo-name>:latest : Tag and push the image to GitHub Container Registry
+- docker push ghcr.io/${{ github.repository }}/llama_rag:latest : Tag and push the image to GitHub Container Registry

 **Step 2**: Set Up AWS EKS (Elastic Kubernetes Service):
 - After creating an AWS account, you need to create an IAM user.
 To fully manage the EKS container, you should attach the following policies to your profil : AmazonEKSClusterPolicy, AmazonEKSServicePolicy, AmazonEKSWorkerNodePolicy, AmazonEC2ContainerRegistryReadOnly, AmazonEC2FullAccess, AmazonVPCFullAccess, IAMFullAccess, AmazonCloudFormationFullAccess, ElasticLoadBalancingFullAccess.